JonEilers/analyticalgenomics.org/_annotation/repetitive_elements.md

 Tranposons can be classified into two major groups: Class I retrotransposons and Class II DNA transposons.
 Without getting into the gritty details Class I has an rna intermediate and Class II does not.
 Another important detail is that Class I primarily "jumps" around the genome whereas Class II duplicates itself and the duplicate is inserted elsewhere in the genome.

+{% include gallery caption=" Source - [A Field Guide to Eukaryotic Transposable Elements](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8293684/)" %}

 Actual distribution of repetitive elements varies wildly between species and even between individuals of the same species due to [transposon expression during embryogenesis](https://rep.bioscientifica.com/view/journals/rep/156/4/REP-18-0218.xml).
-For this reason a de novo repetitive element "library" is required for non-model organisms prior to identifying and masking repetitive elements in a genome assembly.
+This variation within individuals of a population can significantly contribute to [adaptation and fitness](https://www.mdpi.com/2073-4425/10/6/419/htm) For this reason a de novo repetitive element "library" is required for non-model organisms prior to identifying and masking repetitive elements in a genome assembly.

 There are two approaches to creating an assembly specific repetitive element library: The quick and dirty method and the correct method.
 Both require the same first step - using a tool, such as repeatmodeler or [EDTA](https://github.com/oushujun/EDTA), to identify repetitive elements *de novo*.
-The first difference between the two approaches is that automated tools such as repeatmodeler and EDTA require manual curation of the results in order to have complete confidence in the library quality.
-Most genome sequencing projects do not have the time and man power to perform that quality control so they often take the results from repeatmodeler and directly input them into repeatmasker without any QC.
+The main difference between the two approaches is that automated tools such as repeatmodeler and EDTA create a lot of false positives.
+Manual curation of the results is required in order to have complete confidence in the library quality.
+Most genome sequencing projects do not have the time and man power to perform that quality control so they often take the results from repeatmodeler/EDTA and directly input them into repeatmasker without any QC.

 With that in mind I will cover the manual curation of transposable elements in a separate section and focus primarily on generating repetitive elements libraries and masking a genome assembly in this section.